Why now?

 Through our participation work, advocacy evidence, and Lifelong Helpline, we repeatedly hear that Care Experienced people are not receiving adequate and sufficient advocacy.
 This right remains unfulfilled, with inconsistencies in provision across Scotland.

-With the upcoming Promise Bill this year, we have the opportunity to change this.
+This year, we have the opportunity to change this.

 Why does Independent Advocacy Matter?